 Also on display: journals, report series and current awareness tools like Butterworths Current Law and The Capital Letter.

 If you need a book that is not available here at Otago, you can borrow it from another NZ or Australian library for free!
-Search the National Bibliographic Databases to find books on your topic, then request them through our Get It Inter-library Loan Service.
+Request them through our Inter-library Loan Service.

 Want help?
 Just ask.

 Books and articles: secondary sources for law